raymaslanka/Cisco-CUCM-find-activation-codes-by-device-pool/README.md

 The challenge in larger rollouts may be that there is no way to sort the codes by location.

 This is a sample of how to use two CUCM AXL requests to filter the list of activation codes by device pool, supplying a list of the codes associated with only one device pool in question.

+This was tested using Python 3.9.1 and CUCM 12.5.